Tony Blackburn: BBC dismissal and return

 Blackburn continued to present a show on KMFM.
 A spokesman for the station said, "He is a great asset, a fantastic broadcaster and someone we are proud to work with."

 In October 2016, it was reported that Blackburn would again be working for the BBC, presenting an hour-long programme on BBC Radio 2 on Friday evenings, and additionally returning to BBC Local Radio.
 He returned to BBC Radio 2 on New Year's Eve 2016, and to BBC Local Radio on both New Year's Day and 6 January 2017, opening with Gloria Gaynor's "I Will Survive".

 Blackburn now presents Sounds of the 60s on Radio 2, having taken over on 4 March 2017 from Brian Matthew, who hosted it for 27 years.
 The show is now broadcast live on Saturday mornings between 06:00 and 08:00, and he now also presents his Golden Hour music programme on Sunday nights.

 On 30 September 2017, Blackburn recreated his first Radio 1 breakfast show on BBC Radio 2, playing the songs from vinyl, and he later joined Nick Grimshaw, and guests Mike Read, Simon Mayo and Sara Cox for a special show to celebrate the 50th anniversary of the launches of Radio 1 and Radio 2.

 In 2020, Blackburn teamed up with Kaiser Chiefs frontman Ricky Wilson to present a new series of podcasts entitled Ricky and Tony's Pop Detectives.
 The shows centre around Blackburn and Wilson trying to unravel long-held myths and rumours about pop stars' lives and their music.
 The first episode centred around whether Debbie Harry had really been in a car with serial killer Ted Bundy, as she had previously claimed.
 The series was released to positive reviews and a further series was released in the summer of 2020.

-In the month that he celebrates his 80th birthday, Blackburn presented a 2 hour slot, 'Your Soul Mate' for BBC Radio 2, on 2 January 2023, sharing his favourite genre of music and his personal memories associated with the playlist.
+On 2 January 2023, in the month in which he celebrated his 80th birthday, Blackburn presented a two-hour slot, "Your Soul Mate" for BBC Radio 2, sharing his favourite genre of music and his personal memories associated with the playlist.

 Personal life

-In 1972 Blackburn married actress Tessa Wyatt.
-The couple had a son, Simon, who was born on 8 April 1973, but they divorced in November 1977 after separating the previous year.
-In June 1992 he married his second wife, Debbie, a theatrical agent.
-He has a son, Simon, and a daughter, Victoria, who was born in 1997.
+On 2 March 1972, Blackburn married actress Tessa Wyatt, at Caxton Hall in Westminster.
+The couple had a son, who was born on 8 April 1973, but they divorced in November 1977 after separating the previous year.
+In his autobiography Blackburn said that he slept with hundreds of women after his divorce.
+In the early 1980s he suffered from depression.

+On 13 June 1992, he married Debra "Debbie" Thomson, a theatrical agent, at St Margaret's, Westminster.
+They have a daughter, who was born in 1997.
 He has two grandsons.

-Blackburn has been a vegetarian since the age of four.
-He lives in Arkley, Hertfordshire.
+Blackburn has been a vegetarian since he was four.
+He lives in Arkley, London Borough of Barnet.

+In April 2023, Blackburn took a leave of absence from his radio work and other work commitments.
+Whilst working in Milton Keynes he felt unwell and on returning home, he collapsed and was admitted to hospital with a chest infection; he fully recovered and resumed his radio work.